In economics we often see a delay between an economic action and a consequence. This is known as a time lag.

 - Fixed interest rates for borrowing and saving.
 Consumers may have a fixed rate mortgage.
-This means interest payments are fixed for say 2 years.
-Therefore, it may be over a year before homeowners actually have to face a higher interest rate.
+This means interest payments are fixed for say two years.
+Therefore, it may be over a year before homeowners actually have to face the higher interest rate.

 - Starting projects.
-If a firm has started an investment project, they are unlikely to stop in the middle because of an increase in interest rates.
-Once started they will continue to invest whatever happens to interest rates.
-However, over time, the higher interest rates may prevent future investment projects taking time.
+If a firm has started an investment project, they are unlikely to stop just because of an increase in interest rates.
+Once they have started, they will continue to invest – whatever happens to interest rates.
+However, over time, the higher interest rates may prevent future investment projects from being undertaken.